RichEwin/Portfolio/week-four.md

 - GOAL: Build a Daily Diary Application.
 - PLAN: Use week three and four learnings to build a web application that is built using a web framework, database and written using three languages: Ruby, SQL and HTML.
-- EVIDENCE: Link to github repo with DDA
+- EVIDENCE: [Here](https://github.com/RichEwin/daily_diary) is a link to my diary application

 Friday